pygfx/wgpu-py/docs/guide.rst

     --- Dzmitry Malyshau at `Fosdem 2020 <https://fosdem.org/2020/schedule/event/rust_webgpu/>`_

 In recent years, modern API's have emerged that solve many of OpenGL's problems.
-You may have heard of them: Vulkan, Metal, and DX12.
+You may have heard of Vulkan, Metal, and DX12.
 These API's are much closer to the hardware, which makes the drivers more consistent and reliable.
 Unfortunately, the huge amount of "knobs to turn" also makes them quite hard to work with for developers.

-Therefore, people are working on a higher level API, that wraps Vulkan/Metal/DX12, using the same concepts, but is much easier to work with.
-This is the `WebGPU specification <https://gpuweb.github.io/gpuweb/>`_.
+Therefore, higher level API are needed, which use the same concepts, but are much easier to work with.
+The most notable one is the `WebGPU specification <https://gpuweb.github.io/gpuweb/>`_.
 This is what future devs will be using to write GPU code for the browser.
-And for desktop and mobile.
+And for desktop and mobile as well.

 As the WebGPU spec is being developed, a reference implementation is also build.
 It's written in Rust and powers the WebGPU implementation in Firefox.